-My mind is plagued by a self doubt that persuade me to halt effort.
+My mind is plagued by self doubt that persuades me to halt effort.
 I second-guess whether my words have value.
 I seek external validation before I even begin.
 I decide not to write.
 When I do start a draft, I almost don’t finish it.
 Once it’s finished, I almost don’t hit publish.
+I imagine how bad I would feel if no one likes what I wrote, or if my words are misunderstood or harshly criticized.
+The desire for validation keeps me focused on approval instead of effort.

 The Self Doubt Cycle That Keep Us Stuck